goodboy/pytest-interactive/docs/index.rst

     tt.test_pinky_strength.test_contrived_name_0
     tt.test_pinky_strength.test_the_readers_patience

-That's right, jacked pinky here you come...
+That's right, jacked pinky finger here you come...

 Select tests via tab-completion
 -----------------------------------
-Basic tab completion should allow you to navigate to the test(s) of interest as well as aid in exploring the overall pytest collection tree.
+Basic tab completion should allow you to navigate to the test(s) of interest as well as aid in exploring the overall ``pytest`` collection tree.

-Tab completion works along python packages, modules, classes and test functions
+Tab completion works along python packages, modules, classes and test functions.
 The latter three types are collected as nodes by pytest out of the box but as an extra aid, intermediary nodes are created for packages containing tests as well.
 This is helpful to distinguish between different groups of tests in the file system.

 .. note::
-    The binding ``tt`` (abbreviation for *test tree*) is a reference to the root of a tree of nodes which roughly corresponds to the collection tree gathered by pytest.
+    The binding ``tt`` (abbreviation for *test tree*) is a reference to the root of a tree of nodes which roughly corresponds to the collection tree gathered by ``pytest``.

-If you'd like to see all tests included by a particular node simply evaluate it on the shell to trigger a pretty print ``repr`` method:
+If you'd like to see all tests included by a particular node simply evaluate it on the shell to trigger a pretty print ``__repr__()`` method:

 .. code-block:: python